What Are Full Denture with Implants?

 Tips to take care of your implant dentures:

-- The implant must be properly cleaned, as well as the rest of the teeth, at least 3 times a day, after each meal.
+- You must clean the implant properly, as well as the rest of the teeth, at least 3 times a day, after each meal.

 - To do this, we recommend using the usual toothbrush, dental floss and mouthwashes.